Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `createRun` method has been replaced with the `beta.threads.runs.create` and `createAndPoll` methods
-- The `createAndPoll` method is used to create a run and poll it until it is no longer queued or in progress
+- The `createAndPoll` method is used to create a run and poll it until it is in a terminal state

 #### Processing Run results